 Since positive movement generally takes several weeks to appear on your credit report, you then get a rapid rescore done.
 Those new items will quickly show up on your credit history (and ideally, give you a new credit score as well).

 How long does a rapid rescore take?

-Normal disputes with the credit bureaus typically take 30 days to resolve, and the updates can take even longer to actually show up on your report.
+Normal disputes with the credit bureaus typically take 30 days to resolve.
+The updates can take even longer to actually show up on your report.
 A rapid rescore, on the other hand, takes just between three and seven business days from start to finish.

-Because the closing date on a home typically can’t be delayed beyond the original agreement, it’s not realistic for homebuyers to have to wait a month or more just to hear back on the results of their request to the credit bureaus.
+The closing date on a home typically can’t be delayed beyond the original agreement.
+So, it’s not realistic for homebuyers to have to wait a month or more just to hear back on the results of their request to the credit bureaus.

-Rapid rescoring is an expedited process that goes directly through your lender and can have huge results, all within the timeframe you need.
+Rapid rescoring is an expedited process that goes directly through your lender.
+It can have huge results, all within the timeframe you need.
 What used to take weeks or even months can be done in just a matter of days.

 What items can be addressed with rapid rescoring?

 The easiest and possibly most successful item you can have updated through rapid rescoring is paying down a loan or credit card balance.
 Your amounts owed account for 30% of your credit score.
 So, if you have lingering debt, it might behoove you to pay it off.

 Plus, on top of your credit, lenders also look at your debt-to-income (DTI) ratio — that’s how much in minimum debt payments you owe each month compared to how much pre-tax income you bring in.